Ashkelon: 20th century

-Urban development

 In 1949 and 1950, three immigrant transit camps (ma'abarot) were established alongside Majdal (renamed Migdal) for Jewish refugees from Arab countries, Romania and Poland.
 Northwest of Migdal and the immigrant camps, on the lands of the depopulated Palestinian village al-Jura, entrepreneur Zvi Segal, one of the signatories of Israel's Declaration of Independence, established the upscale Barnea neighborhood.

 A large tract of land south of Barnea was handed over to the trusteeship of the South African Zionist Federation, which established the neighborhood of Afridar.
 Plans for the city were drawn up in South Africa according to the garden city model.
 Migdal was surrounded by a broad ring of orchards.
 Barnea developed slowly, but Afridar grew rapidly.
 The first homes, built in 1951, were inhabited by new Jewish immigrants from South Africa and South America, with some native-born Israelis.
 The first public housing project for residents of the transit camps, the Southern Hills Project (Hageva'ot Hadromiyot) or Zion Hill (Givat Zion), was built in 1952.

+21st century

 Under a plan signed in October 2015, seven new neighborhoods comprising 32,000 housing units, a new stretch of highway, and three new highway interchanges will be built, turning Ashkelon into the sixth-largest city in Israel.